-This vision, together with the objectives set out in the Corporate Plan, is underpinned by targets which cover the key areas of the council's activity.
-The RMS provides the framework to manage business and operational risks in the performance of all council activities and to support sound corporate governance.
+The CRMS provides the framework to manage business and operational risks in the performance of all council activities and to support sound corporate governance.
 The anticipation and assessment of risks to the delivery of these objectives and targets is a vital part of our activities.
 It is also important that the changing nature of how we deliver services is acknowledged within the risk management process.
 In particular, the increasing use of partnership working provides fresh risks and opportunities for us to manage, control and exploit.

 We have set out a framework which enables and encourages the management of risks, which includes the requirement to produce a statement on internal control.
-The risk management service has provided advice to directorates through the RMS, risk management methodology documents, and the publication of a risk management toolkit.
+The risk management service has provided advice to directorates through the CRMS, risk management methodology documents, and risk management guidelines.